All Request December: Red Dawn (1984)

 Best Line: “If I hide, they’ll never find me.”
 Um, I think someone is missing the point here.

-Best Kill: A lot of the kills were just by gun shot, but Jennifer Grey put a little extra spin on one of the kills.
-Before the group had actually killed anyone they were getting attacked by some baddies and Grey decides to defend herself with a gun.
-She pulls the trigger but she doesn’t have a good grip on the powerful machine gun, so the gun is spraying bullets all over the place with Grey holding onto the back of it, still managing to kill the baddie but looking like a doofus in the process.
+Best Kill: A lot of the kills were just by gun shot, but Jennifer Grey put a little extra spin on it when, in an early fight, she tries to defend herself with a powerful machine gun.
+She pulls the trigger but she doesn’t have a good grip, so the gun is spraying bullets all over the place with Grey holding onto the back of it, still managing to kill the baddie but looking like a doofus in the process.

 Best Explosion: Wow!
 There are a metric butt-ton of explosions in this film.
 One explosion that stood out was when the Wolverines attacked one of the “reeducation” camps where the baddies where holding civilians, a.k.a. concentration type camp.
-They throw some explosives in a jet.
-It explodes so friggin’ hard that it blows the pilot straight up out of the jet.
-That sets off a chain reaction until the whole camp explodes!
+They throw some explosives in a jet, which explodes so friggin’ hard that it blows the pilot straight out of his seat, setting off a chain reaction until the whole camp explodes!

 Action Rating: 4 Rebellious Wolverines, out of 5